moehami/pet-4/posts/baseball-dog-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Home Run Dog Names: Homer & Slugger"
-date: "2025-01-01"
+date: "2024-11-17"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your baseball-loving pup!
+Explore our list of 15+ home run dog names, inspired by the world of baseball."
-readTime: "6 mins read"
+readTime: "16 min read"
 ---

 ## Baseball Dog Names: A Comprehensive Guide for Pet Owners and Fans